mitesh-kr/Speech_Understanding_Assignment_1/README.md

 - **Hamming Window-based Classification**: Classifies audio using the Hamming window for STFT.
 - **Hann Window-based Classification**: Classifies audio using the Hann window for STFT.

-## Spectrogram Analysis of songs from four different genre
+## Spectrogram Analysis of songs from four different genres

 A Python-based tool for analyzing and visualizing audio features of different music genres.
-The tool utilizes PyTorch and torchaudio libraries to process audio files and generate waveforms and spectrograms.
+The tool utilizes PyTorch and torch audio libraries to process audio files and generate waveforms and spectrograms.

 ### Key Features: